found drama

 Having good comments in code is a big part of making it readable.
 However, you generally should not add comments that say what a piece of code is doing.
 That should be obvious from reading the code.
 If it isn’t obvious, the code should be made simpler.
 Only if you can’t make code simpler should you have a comment explaining what it does.

 I felt this was worth calling out because it was highly illustrative, and emblematic of the theme.
 Every programmer has had in-depth discussions about comments; and every programmer has committed code that should have been commented, and wasn’t; and every programmer has committed code that was commented unnecessarily; etc. This is something that we’ve all done, and that we’ll all do again.
 Thus, it is easy to identify with the message embedded in this lesson.
 But what makes it particularly demonstrative of the book’s theme is that Kanat-Alexander is trying to teach you first how to do without the comments.
 “If it isn’t obvious, the code should be made simpler.
 Only if you can’t make code simpler should you have a comment explaining what it does.”
-And yes, he does immediately go on (in the next paragraph) to state that comments are really more about capturing the ephemeral why of a piece of code, but again the message remains: Consider first what you may add in value by taking away what is written and committed. ^^Which of course immediately brings to mind this quote:
+And yes, he does immediately go on (in the next paragraph) to state that comments are really more about capturing the ephemeral why of a piece of code, but again the message remains: Consider first what you may add in value by taking away what is written and committed.
+2

 Programmers who don’t fully understand their work tend to develop complex systems.
 It can become a vicious cycle: misunderstanding leads to complexity, which leads to further misunderstanding, and so on.